tarantool/doc/doc/1.7/dev_guide/reference_capi/tuple.rst

     decoded with mp_decode functions, for an example see the tutorial program :ref:`read.c <f_c_tutorial-read>`.

-    The buffer is valid until next call to box_tuple_* functions.
+    The buffer is valid until the next call to a box_tuple_* function.

     :param box_tuple_t* tuple: a tuple
     :param uint32_t field_id: zero-based index in MsgPack array.